Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 They would prevent service delivery outages by using multiple, smaller services that ran independently instead of a single, vulnerable stack.

-Using microservices would also help its engineers to improve the independent applications fast and at any time.
-Changes made to one microservice would not crush the entire operation.
+Using microservices would also enable its engineers to update different aspects of its service quickly.
+A change to one microservice wouldn’t crush the entire operation.

 Netflix uses over 1,000 microservices now.